NYC Topographical Bureau

 Resolving property line discrepancies by referencing historical records

-Providing survey data required for DOB permit applications
+Providing certified survey data required for DOB permit applications

 Limitations of the Topographical Bureau